naktis/vector/README.md

         return pos;
     }
     ```
- 3. Swap - exchanges the contents of the container with those of other.
+ 3. **Swap** - exchanges the contents of the container with those of other.
 Does not invoke any move, copy, or swap operations on individual elements

-    ```
+    ```cpp
     template <class T>
     void vector<T>::swap( vector<T>& other ) {
         iterator temp = data;